MoemenMekadmini/Cat-Dog-classifier/README.md

-a cat/dog classifier using CNN project for FreeCodeCamp ML certificate
+a cat/dog classifier using CNN with 70% accuaracy /
+project for FreeCodeCamp ML certificate